 If you are anything like me, you have SO many leftover plastic Easter eggs lying around.
 I was on the search to put them to GOOD use!

-Let’s face it, Easter eggs seem to multiple every year and this many eggs take up quite a bit of space.
-Mine certainly don’t look as good as the picture above either.
+Let's face it, plastic Easter eggs seem to multiple every year and this many eggs take up quite a bit of space.

 Luckily, these activities will keep your students learning and they can be used ANY time of the year.